Skip to main content

 While dot phrases and static macros both deal with static text, the difference lies in how they’re inserted into the note.
 Static macros should typically be independent sentences/paragraphs.
 Dot phrases are best for small phrases that are applied throughout a paragraph/note.

-To create and use a macro, navigate to your AI Studio and press the Custom Formatting tab, then:
+To create and use a macro, navigate to your Customize and navigate to Template Settings (or Custom Formatting tab), then:

 1. Select the note template you wish to add a macro to

-2. Select the template section the macro will be added to (either Physical Exam or Review of Systems) and select “Add Macro”
+2. Select the template section the macro will be added to and select “Add Macro”

 • If the same macro is required in multiple sections, it must be added individually to each section.